dongchirua/dongchirua.github.io/_posts/2016-10-29-install-mongodb-using-replica-set.md

 **My configuration**

-If you make a incorrect configuration, these nodes can not find each other [^problem] or you can get MongoDB connection error [^error].
+If you make an incorrect configuration, these nodes can not find each other [^problem] or you can get MongoDB connection error [^error].

 {% highlight json %}
 config = {